71xx/71xx.github.io/_pages/compsci/references.md

 ## Sublime Text

-Sublime text is my prefered text editor and below is a link to the theme and the extensions that I use:
+[Sublime Text](https://www.sublimetext.com/3) is my prefered text editor and below is a link to the theme and the extensions that I use:

 ![](images/header-images/notes.png)